Locations:

 What is a Bartholin cyst?

-A Bartholin cyst (or vulvar cyst) is a type of vaginal cyst that forms on either side of the labia (vaginal lips) near the opening of the vagina.
-It’s named after the Bartholin glands, which are two small glands that produce the fluid (mucus) that help lubricate the vagina.
-The labia and Bartholin’s glands are part of the vulva in the female reproductive system.
+A Bartholin cyst (or vulvar cyst) is a type of vaginal cyst that forms on either side of your labia (vaginal lips) near the opening of your vagina.
+It’s named after the Bartholin glands, which are two small glands (located on either side of your vagina) that produce a fluid that helps lubricate your vagina.

-A Bartholin cyst occurs when a blockage happens at the openings of one of these glands, causing the mucus to build up and form a lump.
+A Bartholin cyst occurs when a blockage happens at the openings of one of these glands, causing the fluid to build up and form a lump.
 It typically only occurs on one of the two Bartholin glands.
-Some Bartholin cysts are small and don't cause any pain.
+Some Bartholin cysts are small and don’t cause any pain.
 If the cyst becomes infected with bacteria, an abscess can form.
-When infected, Bartholin cysts can be painful and may require medical treatment.
+An infected Bartholin cyst can be painful and may require medical treatment.

 Advertisement